 Thirteen hundred and fifteen years later, Mont-Saint-Michel with its remarkable abbey church, ancient town and sweeping views of the sea cannot help but stir your soul.

 Read More | Going to Paris?
-These 26 experiences are not to be missed!
+These 41 experiences are not to be missed!

-7. Mont Saint Michel: The Village
+7. Visiting Mont St Michel: The Village

 After crossing the footbridge, the medieval town rises before you.
-Be aware that when visiting le Mont Saint Michel there is a lot of uphill walking.
+Be aware that when visiting Mont St Michel there is a lot of uphill walking.
 Be prepared to climb up narrow staircases and wander upwards through cobbled alleys.
 Pilgrims, prisoners, ordinary folk, and tradespeople have travelled in these same footsteps.
 The sense of history is palpable.
 The past beckons, full of tales and remarkable humans.

 8. Mont Saint Michel: The Abbey Church

 The Abbey of Mont-Saint-Michel was surprisingly a place where prisoners worked.
 Mont Saint Michel was a prison of the sea – “Le Bastille de Mer” from 1793 to 1863.
 Thousands of prisoners toiled inside the Abbey making goods to sell in town.
-The narrow streets of this village have been lined with shops for pilgrims and visitors since the middle ages.
+The narrow streets of this village have been lined with shops for pilgrims and visitors since the Middle Ages.

 Prisoners also operated the massive wheel which transferred 2 tons of stones and building supplies from the sea to the summit.